-    Central is currently recruiting for five Advice and Support Officers to work to work in the Sutton area.
-The services provide supported accommodation to young people aged 16-21, who may have high complex needs including mental health issues, to equip them with the skills to live independently later in life.
+Central is currently recruiting for two Advice and Support Officers to work in the Croydon area.
+The service provides supported accommodation to young people aged 16-21, who may have high complex needs including mental health issues, to equip them with the skills to live independently.

-    - Experience of working in a Supported Housing setting and associated Health and Safety practices.
+- Experience working with young people in a Supported Housing setting

 - Experience of developing and maintaining Support Plans and Risk Assessments

 - Knowledge of Child Protection/Children's Act 1989 and of safeguarding practices